Some of the best Art Nouveau (Jugendstil) architecture in Vienna appears in the most unlikely places. Like railway stations.

 At the time of writing, adult tickets cost €5 with concessions or you can peruse the exhibition once for free if you have a Vienna Pass (see a review).

-The shop had posters, postcards and books covering Viennese art around 1900, including the likes of Wagner (surprise), Loos, Hoffman, Klimt and Jugendstil in general.
-You might also find some fine glassware, jewellery and crockery on sale from local artists and designers.
+On my visit, the shop had posters, postcards and books covering Viennese art around 1900, including the likes of Wagner (surprise), Loos, Hoffman, Klimt and Jugendstil in general.

 Some tips:

-- Karlsplatz is not far from another of Otto Wagner’s more famous designs, the Majolika House (see the map below)
+- Karlsplatz is not far from another of Otto Wagner’s more famous designs, the Majolika House

 - In the weeks leading up to Christmas, this raised area offers lovely little views (if I remember correctly) after dusk across to the lit-up Karlskirche with the twinkling lights of the Art Advent Christmas market in front of it

-How to get to the pavilion
+How to get to the pavillon

 - U1, U2 and U4 subway